Sheila Johnson

-Sheila Crump Johnson (born January 25, 1949) is an American billionaire businesswoman, co-founder of BET, and CEO of Salamander Hotels and Resorts.
+Sheila Crump Johnson (born January 25, 1949) is an American businesswoman, who co-founded BET and is the CEO of Salamander Hotels and Resorts.
+In 2001, she became the first Black female billionaire after the purchase of BET by Viacom.

 Johnson is a vice chairman and partner of Monumental Sports & Entertainment, a professional sports holding company which manages the Washington Capitals (NHL), the Washington Wizards (NBA), and the Washington Mystics (WNBA).
 Johnson is CEO of Salamander Hospitality, a company she founded in 2005.
 Salamander's portfolio includes: Reunion Resort in Reunion, Florida, The Innisbrook Resort and Golf Club, a 900 acre, 72 hole PGA tour golf course in Palm Harbor, FL, Hotel Bennett in Charleston, South Carolina; Half Moon in Montego Bay, Jamaica; Aurora Anguilla in British West Indies; and The Salamander Resort & Spa in the Blue Ridge Mountains in Middleburg, Virginia.

 Early life

-Sheila Johnson was born on January 25, 1949 in McKeesport, Pennsylvania, the daughter of a neurosurgeon father who worked for the Veterans Administration and an accountant mother.
+Sheila Johnson was born on January 25, 1949, in McKeesport, Pennsylvania, the daughter of a neurosurgeon father who worked for the Veterans Administration and an accountant mother.
 She has a younger brother, George.
-She is of Italian, German, and African American descent.

-She attended Proviso East High School in Maywood, Illinois and graduated from the University of Illinois, Urbana-Champaign.
+She attended Proviso East High School in Maywood, Illinois, and graduated from the University of Illinois, Urbana-Champaign.

 Career

-Johnson, along with her first husband, Robert, co-founded the cable TV channel Black Entertainment Network (BET) in 1979.
+Johnson, along with her first husband, Robert, co-founded the cable TV channel Black Entertainment Television (BET) in 1979.
 Viacom bought the company in 1999 for $3 billion.

 In 2002, she sold her BET shares and used it to invest in hotels, real estate, and horses.
 Johnson founded Salamander Hotels and Resorts in 2005.
 She has a principal shareholder stake in Monumental Sports & Entertainment, a professional sports holding company that manages the Washington Capitals (NHL), the Washington Wizards (NBA), and the Washington Mystics (WNBA).